kisswiki/kisswiki/src/elm/monad.md

 Talking about algebra for library design:

 I find that thinking about applicative vs monad is really helpful for a certain kind of library design.
 Specifically if you are designing ways to handle effects like FRP or pipes.
-In this context, it helps you get a nice API and carefully choose how much expressiveness you want.
+In this context, it helps you get a nice API and carefully choose how much expressiveness you .
 Library design is all about being meticulous about how to minimally express something and algebras are really helpful in this context, so that's fine.
 When you can't explain what you've done without the algebra you used to design it, then you have more work to do!
 The fact that something is a group does not mean you are a good teacher for just saying that and walking off.

 OXO made it big in kitchenware because they thought hard about their design.
 They thought about ergonomics and usability.
 But if they said, you need to understand ergonomics to be able to use our kitchenware, they would fail.
 The genius of these products is that you don't have to know anything about ergonomics to know that this knife just feels really nice to use.